GitThaisen/useragent_stream_specs/README.md

 include UseragentsStreamSpecs

-You'll now have the hash '@agents' at your hand.
+You'll now have the hash 'USER_AGENTS' at hand.
 We use this to verify that different player clients get a proper stream type from our API.

 ## Contributing